 What are Dog Agility Classes

 This dog sport is becoming increasingly popular, with more and more people wanting to become involved.
-It’s a fantastic way to improve your relationship with your pooch and is good exercise, too, something we could all benefit from, especially for breeds that never seem to run out of steam like Huskies and Border Collies.
+It’s a fantastic way to improve your relationship with your pup and is good exercise, too, something we could all benefit, especially for breeds that never seem to run out of steam, like Huskies and Border Collies.

 You will learn how to communicate with your dog with hand signals and body language as they jump over hurdles, weave around poles and master the contact zone of the A-frame.

-Most schools run blocks of courses around 6-10 weeks which cater from novices to advanced; some will even have 1-2-1 sessions tackling a particular obstacle.
+Most schools run blocks of courses for around 6-10 weeks, catering to novices to advanced; some will even have 1-2-1 sessions tackling a particular obstacle.

 Your four-legged friend needs to be able to sit, stay, heel and have a good recall as well as being good with other dogs as much of the work is done off-leash

 How to Choose a Dog Agility Club

-When you choose a club, it’s important to check out the reviews.
-Always make sure the equipment is safe and secure and they do not allow youngsters to attempt jumps as this may damage a dog’s bones.
+When choosing a club, checking out the reviews is essential.
+Always ensure the equipment is safe and secure, and they do not allow youngsters to attempt jumps, as this may damage a dog’s bones.

 The trainer should be accredited and preferably compete in the sport, so they know how to keep at least one paw on the contact zone of a seesaw.
 Some training schools have only an outdoor arena so classes can be weather dependent.

 Prices vary enormously; you will find KC registered clubs tend to have an annual membership fee and then you pay a small fee weekly, whereas others will charge a set price for a block booking, of course, if you would prefer a one-on-one experience, the costs will be more.

-Then there is the equipment; you obviously need to practice at home and whilst you may be able to construct a jump or two in the back garden, you may need to purchase or make a tunnel for dog agility or perhaps a hoop jump; these can be found relatively cheaply online.
+Then there is the equipment; you need to practice at home, and whilst you may be able to construct a jump or two in the back garden, you may need to purchase or make a tunnel for dog agility or perhaps a hoop jump; these can be found relatively cheaply online.